-o The final paper will be an estimated 15 double-spaced pages, excluding the bibliography.
+• The final paper will be an estimated 15 to 20 double-spaced pages.
 More details will be provided as the course progresses.

 Course Policies

 Late & Make-up Work

 Make-up assignments and exams will be arranged only for university-accepted excuses.
 In the event of an absence, students should provide proper documentation.